Great Court, University of Queensland: The Sculptors

 As part of Hennessy, Hennessy & Co's original concept, it was intended that the Great Court would include extensive sculptural work portraying historical panels, statues, coats of arms and panels of Australian plant and animal life.
-Many of the designs were done by Leo Drinan, who was the principal architect with Hennessy, Hennessy & Co.
+Many of the designs were drafted by Leo Drinan, who was the principal architect with Hennessy, Hennessy & Co.
 Work on the sculptures began in 1939, with German born John Theodore Muller and Frederick James McGowan as the principal stonemasons.
 Work was halted by the war in 1942 and McGowan died before it resumed three years later.
 Muller continued to carve until one year prior to his death at 80 years of age, in 1953.
-At the time of his death all of the friezes, most of the statues, and half of the grotesques, coats of arms, arches and roundels were completed.
+At the time of his death, some of the friezes, most of the statues, and half of the grotesques, coats of arms, and arch-voussoirs were completed.

 Carving virtually stopped at the University after Muller's death and resumed only after the Michie Building was under construction.
-A competition among several Queensland sculptors in 1976 led to the commissioning of Rhyl Hinwood.
-Hinwood continued to carve until completing the 50th--the last-- grotesque in 2025.
-Hinwood also carved numerous other parts of the walls of the Great Court, including friezes, coats of arms, and the two monumental figures at the main entrance to the Goddard Building.
+A competition among several Queensland sculptors and stone masons in 1976 led to the commissioning of Rhyl Hinwood.
+Hinwood has continued work as the University Sculptor.
+She has designed and carved numerous other parts of the walls of the Great Court, including 18 grotesques, coats of arms, arch-voussoirs, and the two monumental figures at the main entrance to the Goddard Building.

+Hinwood most recently completed the 50th--the last-- grotesque in 2025.